gridscale/terraform-provider-gridscale/website/docs/r/mssql.html.md

 ---
 layout: "gridscale"
-page_title: "gridscale: gridscale_sqlserver"
+page_title: "gridscale: gridscale_mssql"
-sidebar_current: "docs-gridscale-resource-sqlserver"
+sidebar_current: "docs-gridscale-resource-mssql"
 description: |-
   Manage a MS SQL server service in gridscale.
 ---

-# gridscale_sqlserver
+# gridscale_mssql

 Provides a MS SQL server resource.
 This can be used to create, modify, and delete MS SQL server instances.